ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 ## Identify Device Parallelization Needs

-Now that we have analyzed that "Hash" function has potential of accleration on FPGA and overall acceleration goal of (??) has been established, we can also determine what level of parallelization is needed to meet the goals.
-We need to determine the throughput of hardware function without parallization
+Now that we have analyzed that "Hash" function has potential of accleration on FPGA and overall acceleration goal of 2GBps has been established, we can also determine what level of parallelization is needed to meet the goals.
+We need to determine the throughput of hardware function without parallization first.

+Let's use 100000 input documents for our calculations.
+This is equivalent of 35M words with approximately 3500 words per document.

-Running Original s/w run in cpu_run directory,
+Rerun Original s/w in cpu_run directory using NUM_DOCS=100000,
     Bloom-Filter/cpu_run
     make run NUM_DOCS=10000    produces following